Oregon Bed & Breakfast Guild

 Kam Wah Chung State Heritage Site in John Day, Oregon, is a must-see for anyone with an interest in Oregon history.
 This structure was built as a trading post on The Dalles Military Road in the mid-1800’s.
 Chinese businessman Lung On and herbal doctor Ing Hay worked out of this building.
 Dr. Hay administered care to the Chinese gold-mine workers, pioneers, and others from the John Day area and beyond by using traditional Chinese remedies.
 Built to preserve the legacy of the Chinese workforce in Oregon, the museum contains artifacts and displays that share some of the trials of everyday life of these people.

-They walked for 2,000 miles…men, women, and children by the tens of thousands.
+They walked over 2,000 miles … men, women, and children by the tens of thousands.
 The story of this journey comes alive today through the life-size exhibits at the National Historic Oregon Trail Interpretive Center, Baker City.
 The museum offers living history demonstrations, interpretive programs, exhibits, multi-media presentations, special events, and more than four miles of interpretive trails.
 Let the innkeepers of the Oregon Bed and Breakfast Guild share their knowledge of these unique museums and many other natural attractions in the beautiful and vast expanse of Eastern Oregon.

 Central and Eastern Oregon; out here wide-open skies, sagebrush plains and craggy mountain ranges lay claim to the landscape.
 Where a spirit of adventure thrives in the high desert, filled with sunny skies and snowy peaks.